simeononsecurity/simeononsecurity.ch/content/articles/mastering-penetration-testing-advanced-techniques/index.en.md

 - **White Box Testing**: This is when the tester has complete knowledge of the system and its internal workings.
 - **Gray Box Testing**: This is when the tester has partial knowledge of the system's internal workings, often from a limited set of documents or access to a sample of the system.

 Each type of testing has its own advantages and disadvantages.
-It is essential to select the type of testing that will provide the best insights into the security posture of the system or application being tested.
+You need to select the type of testing that will provide the best insights into the security posture of the system or application being tested.
 The most appropriate type should be chosen according to the client's needs and goals.

 **Black box testing** is useful for testing the system's external defenses and identifying vulnerabilities that an external attacker could exploit. **White box testing** is useful for identifying vulnerabilities that an internal attacker could exploit. **Gray box testing** is useful for identifying vulnerabilities that could be exploited by an attacker with limited knowledge of the system.